Whitehall drive to save billions 'must be sustained' says watchdog

 While progress was being made, it said, there had not been enough focus on the sustainability of savings and more emphasis was needed on long-term changes to how government works rather than on "imposing central spending controls".

 It also said there needed to be more clarity about planned savings targets in the current year and next year and how they would be achieved.

 "It is not fully clear how the group intends to make the reforms necessary to secure £20bn of annual savings over the rest of the spending review period," it said.

-"Among the remaining weaknesses identified by the National Audit Office [NAO] are that strategies include large savings ambitions but the plan for meeting the £20bn savings aspiration is still in its early stages."'Waste of money'
+"Among the remaining weaknesses identified by the National Audit Office [NAO] are that strategies include large savings ambitions but the plan for meeting the £20bn savings aspiration is still in its early stages."

 The Cabinet Office said taxpayers expected "nothing less" of government than to reduce its own operating costs.

 "We are pleased that the NAO has confidence in the £5.5bn of savings we reported in 2011-12," a spokesman said.

 "This government is working to drive up efficiency, slash costs and help us get ahead in the global race.
 It's this tough, new approach which has clamped down on the waste of taxpayers' money we saw in the past and helped us save hundreds of pounds for every working household.

 "Although we are pleased with the savings we have achieved since the general election we need to accelerate the pace of reform."